dhanishetty/Chaos/Chaos.md

 This concept was first started by Netflix in the late 2000s.
 They created "Chaos Monkey," a tool that randomly terminated production instances.

 ### Chaos Studio scenarios
-1. Shift right: production or preproduction environment.
+   1. **Shift right:** production or preproduction environment.
 Usually, with real customer traffic or simulated load.
-2. Shift left: development or shared test environment. without any real customer traffic.
+   2. **Shift left:** development or shared test environment. without any real customer traffic.

+### Chaos Studio supports two types of faults:

+   1. **Service-direct:** These faults run directly against an Azure resource, without any installation or instrumentation.
+Examples include rebooting an Azure Cache for Redis cluster or adding network latency to Azure Kubernetes Service pods.
+   2. **Agent-based:** These faults run in VMs or virtual machine scale sets to do in-guest failures.
+Examples include applying virtual memory pressure or killing a process.